Legal system of the United Arab Emirates: For Muslims

 In the UAE, Sharia dictates most Muslim personal status law.
 Sharia courts have exclusive jurisdiction to hear family disputes, including matters involving divorce, inheritances, child custody, child abuse and guardianship for Muslims in the UAE.
 Accordingly, Muslim females require the permission of a male guardian to marry and Muslim women are not allowed to marry non-Muslims.
-Furthermore, Muslim men are allowed to practice polygamy and marry up to four women.
+Muslim men are allowed to practice polygamy and marry up to four women.